 All five species of rhino are found only in parts of Africa and Asia.
 It is estimated that at the beginning of the 20th century, 500,000 rhinos roamed wild landscapes.
-Today, there are fewer than 27,000 left due to poaching and habitat loss.
+Today, there are approximately 27,000 left due to poaching and habitat loss.

 White and black rhinos are both found in African countries such as Botswana, Kenya, Namibia, Swaziland, South Africa, Zambia, and Zimbabwe.
 There are about 16,000 white rhinos living today, and around 6,300 black rhinos.